 Dad’s heard that All World Ticketing is out of business or has changed names.
 Be careful.
 There are others running the same scam.

 Here is another scam.
-(This one should set off alarm bells for lots of reasons) you reserve your tickets and meet someone in a parking lot and give them the money and they give you tickets.
+(This one should set off alarm bells for lots of reasons) You reserve your tickets and meet someone in a parking lot and give them the money and they give you tickets.
+DON’T DO IT!

 Dad recommends you buy your tickets from AUTHORIZED Disney ticket reseller or Disney itself.
-Dad's favorite ticket broker is the Official Travel Center.
+Dad’s favorite ticket broker is the Official Ticket Center.
 They have great prices and have been around for ever.
 (OK, not forever, but for a long, long time.)
 They are an AUTHORIZED Disney Ticket Reseller.

 Here’s a bit of advice with any Disney World Ticket.